The cheapest trading platforms in Australia (November 2025)

 Sophisticated research tools

-CMC Invest was the winner of our 2024 award for best low-cost broker thanks to its competitive fees on Australian and international shares.
-When trading $1,000 or less on the ASX, CMC is the cheapest CHESS-sponsored broker, offering $0 commission CHESS-sponsored shares and ETFs.
+CMC Invest was the winner of our latest award for best low-cost broker because of its competitive fees on Australian and global shares.
+When trading $1,000 or less on the ASX, CMC is the cheapest CHESS-sponsored broker, with $0 commission trades.
+It's worth noting that this rate only applies to 1 buy order, per equity, per day; You pay $11 (or 0.11%, whichever is higher) on subsequent trades and any sell orders.

 • $0 brokerage fees on ASX purchases under $1,000